 Interactive Multimedia is an undergraduate Bachelor of Arts program that embraces technology as a creative tool to express, communicate, empower, and entertain.
-Our core curriculum provides a foundation of skills and knowledge in digital media production, creative coding, and interactive design, coupled with an awareness of the historical and cultural forces that shape our attitudes toward technology.
-Our ever-evolving mix of intermediate and advanced courses explore opportunities where established disciplines intersect — such as the art, storytelling, sound, and programming that weave into video games — as well as the possibilities presented by new technology, such as digital fabrication and augmented reality.
+Our core curriculum provides a foundation of skills and knowledge in six areas of study: animation & visual storytelling, game design, digital fabrication, music technology, creative coding, and culture & technology.
+Our ever-evolving mix of intermediate and advanced courses allows students to explore opportunities where established disciplines intersect — such as the art, storytelling, sound, and programming that weave into video games — as well as the possibilities presented by new technology, such as digital fabrication and augmented reality.

-The IMM major is designed to articulate with other programs of study at TCNJ, so that students who are inspired to dig deeper into a particular subject can pursue minors or even second majors in related areas, such as Graphic Design, Art, Music, Computer Science, or Business.
+The IMM major is designed to articulate with other programs of study at TCNJ, so that students who are inspired to dig deeper into a particular subject can pursue minors or even second majors in related areas such as Graphic Design, Journalism, Music, Computer Science, Communication Studies, or Business.
 Our graduates have built successful careers as web and mobile developers, video game artists, animators and filmmakers, exhibit designers, project managers, teachers, user experience designers, and related professions.
-They’ve gone on to graduate study in a range of field including animation, computer science, education, business, theater technology, and music.
+They’ve gone on to graduate study in a range of fields including animation, computer science, education, business, theater technology, and music technology.

 Be a creative force for community change, while learning to design, develop, and deliver original projects for local clients.
 Working in teams, students use emerging technologies to address real needs: interactive art installations in downtown Trenton, multimedia platforms for a local farmer’s market.
 It’s a career-building experience.
 And it’s an eye-opening lesson that the desire to continually learn, evolve, and adapt to new innovations—from devices to design trends—is your most valuable asset in this rapidly changing field.

 Success!
 Our graduates turn exceptional skills into exceptional careers.
-They are software engineers, app developers, and game designers.
+IMM alumni hold positions as software engineers, app developers, animators, and game designers.
 They are illustrators, photographers, and videographers.
 They have launched their own startups and their own studios.
-And they enjoy great careers with an array of companies: Nickelodeon, the Philadelphia Eagles, MakerBot, Target, Johnson & Johnson, Blue Sky Studios, HUGE, Arkadium, and more.
-Graduate schools snap up our students, too: New York University, School of Visual Arts, and Savannah College of Art and Design, to name a few.
+And they enjoy great careers with an array of companies: Nickelodeon, CBS, NBCUniversal Media, Etsy, Philadelphia Eagles, MakerBot, Target, Johnson and Johnson, HUGE, Arkadium, and more.
+Graduate schools snap up our students, too: New York University, Columbia University, School of Visual Arts, SMU Guildhall program in Game Design, and Savannah College of Art and Design, to name a few.